 - Secretariat support for the creation of the Post Production Technical Operator apprenticeship standard

 - A tendering process to engage a prefered training supplier to deliver the Post Production Technical Operator apprenticeship

 Where applicable, these training initiatives are made available for freelancers and company employees.
 Employers are expected to match fund the HETV contribution, but freelancers receive full funding.
 Applicants for the funds must be working in HETV or have strong and realistic aspirations of doing so.

 These courses are popular so check for avaialbilty on our website and the ScreenSkills site.
 We notify our members of training opportunities via our regular email newsletters.

-Footnote: As part of the Creative Sector Deal, DCMS has in 2019 provided funds for the development of more apprenticeship standards.
-UK Screen Alliance working with ScreenSkills has directed this funding to create 3 new VFX apprenticeship standards, a post production engineering standard, an audio engineer standard (in conjunction with UK Music) and a camera technician apprenticeship standard.
-These will be developed for delivery by late 2020.
+Footnote: As part of the Creative Sector Deal in 2019, DCMS provided funds for the development of more apprenticeship standards.
+UK Screen Alliance working with ScreenSkills directed this funding to create 3 new VFX apprenticeship standards, a post production engineering standard, an audio engineer standard (in conjunction with UK Music) and a camera technician apprenticeship standard.